Self-Supervised Learning for Glass Composition Screening: Abstract

 \section{Abstract}

-Glass composition screening seeks to identify the optimal combination of components that satisfy specific performance criteria, thereby facilitating the development of new glass materials for a wide range of applications.
-However, the inherent complexity of multicomponent glass systems presents significant challenges in effectively correlating composition with property and achieving efficient screening processes.
-Current machine learning approaches for composition screening predominantly rely on supervised learning paradigms, which focus on precisely fitting sample labels.
-These methods not only require large amounts of high-quality data but are also susceptible to overfitting noisy samples and frequently occurring "head" samples, thereby limiting their generalization capabilities.
-In this study, we introduce a novel self-supervised learning framework specifically designed to screen glass compositions within predefined glass transition temperature (Tg) ranges.
-We reformulate the compositional screening task as a classification problem, aiming to predict whether the Tg of a given composition falls within the specified range.
-To enhance the training dataset and improve the model’s resilience to noise, we propose an innovative data augmentation strategy grounded in asymptotic theory.
-Additionally, we present \textit{DeepGlassNet}, a specialized network architecture engineered to capture and analyze the intricate interactions between different glass components.
-Our results demonstrate that \textit{DeepGlassNet} achieves significantly higher screening accuracy compared to traditional methods and is readily adaptable to other composition screening tasks.
-This research not only offers an advanced methodology for the efficient design of multicomponent glasses but also establishes a foundation for the application of self-supervised learning in various material discovery endeavors.
-Code and data are released at:\url{https://github.com/liubin06/DeepGlassNet}
+Glass composition screening is essential for advancing new glass materials, yet the inherent complexity of multicomponent systems presents significant challenges.
+Current supervised learning methods for this task rely heavily on large amounts of high-quality data and are prone to overfitting on noisy samples, which limits their generalization ability.
+In this work, we propose a novel self-supervised learning framework designed specifically for screening glass compositions within pre-defined glass transition temperature ranges.
+We reformulate the screening task as a classification problem, aiming to predict whether the glass transition temperature of a given composition falls within a target interval.
+To improvethe model’s robustness to noise, we introduce an innovative data augmentation strategy grounded in asymptotic theory.
+Additionally, we present \textit{DeepGlassNet}, a dedicated network architecture developed to capture and analyze the complex interactions among constituent elements in glass compositions.
+Experimental results demonstrate that \textit{DeepGlassNet} achieves superior screening accuracy compared to traditional methods and exhibits strong adaptability to other composition-related screening tasks.
+This study not only provides an efficient methodology for designing multicomponent glasses but also establishes a foundation for applying self-supervised learning in material discovery.
+Code and data are available at: \url{https://github.com/liubin06/DeepGlassNet}